Jaime-J-Lopez/Mean/README.md

 # Mean Stack Project
+## Purpose
-## Purpose to become familiar with the Mean Stack.
+To become familiar with the Mean Stack.
 With a Posting form project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.